Kagebounshin/skateshop/TESTING.md

 ## Further Testing

 - Tested all the links, to see if they behave as they should.
+- Tested so that all the form information, can be accesses from the Django Admin Panel.
 - Tested different webbrowsers, Google Chrome & Microsoft Edge, Safari.
 - Tested different devices such as Desktop, Laptop, Ipad, Iphone 11, Iphone X, Iphone 8, Sony Xperia 10-3.
 - Friend & Family members has tested the site, looking for bugs and other issues.